manzt/anywidget/.changeset/serious-months-study.md

 "anywidget": patch
 ---

-Add ipython cell magic to enable HMR within Jupyter notebooks
+Add IPython Cell Magic for HMR

-Introduces a new experimental cell magic `%%vfile`, designed for prototyping widget ideas within Jupyter notebooks.
-This is not intended for production use.
-The goal is to enable nicer syntax highlighting of code and to allow using anywidget's Hot Module Replacement (HMR) entirely from within a notebook.
+New `%%vfile` cell magic for prototyping widgets in notebooks.
+Enables syntax highlighting and anywidget's Hot Module Replacement (HMR) directly within the notebook.

-Previously, anywidget ESM and CSS had to be provided as inline strings or file paths.
-Notebook development required editing JS/CSS as inline strings, which resulted in losing widget state to see front-end code changes.
-Anywidget's HMR enables live reloading of front-end code without losing state, but only by monitoring the file system (requring making separate files for the best DX).
-With the new `%%vfile` cell magic, you can prototype entirely from within a notebook and enjoy live reloads whenever the cell is re-executed.
+Previously, front-end code had to be inline strings or file paths, causing loss of widget state when editing inline-strings in notebooks.
+The new `%%vfile` cell magic allows editing front-end code within the notebook with live reloading on cell re-execution.

+Use `%%vfile <filename>` to create a virtual file for either JavaScript or CSS, and use `vfile:<filename>` in `_esm` or `_css` attributes of an `AnyWidget` subclass to reference the virtual file.
+Anywidget applies HMR updates automatically on cell re-execution.

 `In[1]`: